architect/parser/doc/ast.md

 # AST nodes

 `@architect/parser` defines a liberal structured text format that allows for simple sclar types (string, number and boolean) as well as comments, and complex types (array, vector, and map) using significant whitespace.
 Significant whitespace is deliberately constrained to discouage deep nesting.
-The abstract syntax tree (AST) should allow parsing arcfile text and compiling into JSON, YAML, TOML or back into arcfile text.
+The abstract syntax tree (AST) should allow parsing arcfile text and compiling into JSON or YAML or back into arcfile text.

 ## Required properties